 Shakespeare, Latinx theatre, Spanish Golden Age theatre, LGBTQ theatre, gender and sexuality studies

 Carla Della Gatta is Assistant Professor of English at FSU.
 She is a theatre historian and performance theorist who examines ethnic and bilingual theatre through dramaturgy and aurality.
-She is author of Latinx Shakespeares: Staging U.S. Intracultural Theater (forthcoming from Michigan, 2022) and co-editor with Trevor Boffone of Shakespeare and Latinidad (Edinburgh 2021).
+She is author of Latinx Shakespeares: Staging U.S. Intracultural Theater (in-press from Michigan, 2023) and co-editor with Trevor Boffone of Shakespeare and Latinidad (Edinburgh 2021).

 Her work has been published in collections as well as in journals such as Shakespeare Survey, Shakespeare Studies, Bulletin of the Comediantes, Shakespeare Bulletin, and Theatre Journal.
 Dr. Della Gatta has received awards and fellowships from the Woodrow Wilson Foundation, the New York Public Library, the Folger Shakespeare Library, and ASTR.

-Monograph: Latinx Shakespeares: Staging U.S. Intracultural Theater, University of Michigan Press, forthcoming 2022
+Monograph: Latinx Shakespeares: Staging U.S. Intracultural Theater, University of Michigan Press, in-press, January 2023.

 Latinx Shakespeares explores how Latinx culture is constructed dramaturgically and textually in recent Shakespearean adaptations and productions.
 I propose a methodology for analyzing Shakespeare as ethnic theatre that emphasizes aural signifiers such as music, accents, and the Spanish language.
-I argue that Latinx culture is constructed in opposition to an ongoing redefinition of whiteness, and in so doing, demonstrate that these productions are intracultural, indicative of a new bilingualism in American theatre.
+I demonstrate that these productions are intracultural, indicative of a new bilingualism in American theatre.

-This collected edition includes essays from playwrights, actors, scholars, dramaturgs, and directors who all work at the intersection of Shakespearean and Latinx theatrical production.
-Essays address the representation of indigeneity and Afro-Latinidad, bilingualism, pedagogy, borderlands aesthetics, and the role of non-theatre-based Shakespeare appropriations within Latinx communities.
+This collected edition includes essays and interviews from twenty-five playwrights, actors, scholars, dramaturgs, and directors who work at the intersection of Shakespearean and Latinx theatrical production.